RayHightower/RayHightower.com/_posts/2020-02-03-sam-zell-solves-business-puzzles.markdown

 >Business is not a war to be won, but a puzzle to be solved.<br/>&nbsp;<br/>~Sam Zell

 Sam Zell is a Chicago-based investor in real estate and troubled assets.
-He has a reputation for successful business turnaournds as well as direct & clear communication.
+He is known for successful business turnaournds and his direct style of communicating.
 Sometimes he ends his verbal messages with a question: “Am I being too subtle?”

 Perfect title for his autobiography.